yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-026_Uppercase_Characters_In_New_Password.md

 ## Expected Result
 - A validation message should be displayed indicating that the password does not meet the required complexity rules
-- The system should reject the password
+- The system should reject the new password